BAI: Beck Anxiety Inventory

 • Set treatment goals based on presenting symptoms

-• Administer every 2-4 weeks during active treatment phase
+• Re-administer periodically during the active treatment phase

-• Track total score and individual symptom clusters
+• Track the total score and individual symptom clusters

 Outcome evaluation: